-Any member of the University community, who seeks counseling or medical assistance related to use or abuse of alcohol/drugs, will receive counseling and/or medical help confidentially.
-The Office of Counseling Services, Office of Student Services, and Office of Campus Ministries offer counseling on campus.
-Drug and alcohol information pamphlets are also available in the Office of Student Services.
+Any student of the University community, who seeks counseling or medical assistance related to use or abuse of alcohol/drugs, will receive counseling and/or medical help confidentially.
+The Office of Counseling Services offer counseling on campus and the Office of Campus Ministries offer pastoral guidance and counseling.
+Drug and alcohol information pamphlets are also available in the Office of Counseling Services.